lostqubit/Shopping-Cart/README.md

 # Shopping Cart
 A Fully functional mock-up of an e-commerce website built with React and React Router.
-The project focuses on full frontend functionalities of an e-commerce website with products fetched dynamically from an external API ([Fake Store API](https://fakestoreapi.com/docs)), useState and useOutletContext hooks used for cart state management and local storage used to persist the cart state across different sessions.
+The project focuses on full frontend functionalities of an e-commerce website with products fetched dynamically from an external API ([Fake Store API](https://fakestoreapi.com/docs)), useState and useOutletContext hooks used for cart state management and local storage used to persist the cart state across browser sessions.

 live demo - https://shopping-cart-delta-silk.vercel.app/